factopolis/factopolis/content/claims/media-didnt-cover-trump-florida-crowds/_index.md

 ---
-title: Media Didn't Cover Large Crowds for Trump in Florida
+title: Media didn't cover large crowds for Trump in Florida
 summary: The media did cover it.
 checks:
   - checker: new-york-times